-Incidents involving several members of the school Operational Incidents Events beyond the school community community Deaths or injury on school journeys or during school activities Large scale disaster involving children and or staff A criminal act affecting a pupil or member of staff Children who join school already traumatised by incidents elsewhere Death of a pupil or member of staff Serious injury or death in school Act of violence involving a pupil or member of staff Fire, explosion, building failure etc. Computer theft or systems crash Breach of trust Major loss of infrastructure - e.g. loss of a major teaching area, loss of essential utilities Serious Data Loss e.g. files, documents and records that support the running of the school Epidemic or Pandemic Civil disturbance and local violence Events occurring on holidays affecting families of children
+Incidents involving several members of the school community Operational Incidents Events beyond the school Deaths or injury on school journeys or during school activities Large scale disaster involving children and or staff A criminal act affecting a pupil or member of staff Children who join school already traumatised by incidents elsewhere member of staff Serious injury or death in school Act of violence involving a pupil or member of staff Fire, explosion, building failure etc. Computer theft or systems crash Breach of trust Major loss of infrastructure - e.g. loss of a major teaching area, loss of essential utilities Serious Data Loss e.g. files, documents and records that support the running of the school Epidemic or Pandemic Civil disturbance and local violence Events occurring on holidays affecting families of children